Hedge fund Alden Global offers to buy Tribune Publishing

 Commercial news media are the hardest hit by the pandemic, especially those that are advertising-based, as well as newspapers and local media, according to the findings of the Reuters Institute for the Study of Journalism here, a research center at the University of Oxford that tracks media trends.

-Reporting by Ann Maria Shibu, Arghyadeep Dutta and Eva Mathews in Bengaluru; Editing by Anil D’Silva, Vinay Dwivedi and Aditya Soni
+Reporting by Ann Maria Shibu, Arghyadeep Dutta and Eva Mathews in Bengaluru; Additional reporting by Praveen Paramasivam; Editing by Anil D’Silva, Vinay Dwivedi, Aditya Soni and Uttaresh.V

 Our Standards: The Thomson Reuters Trust Principles.